Meet Ms. Arenas

 After our first year of working with Ms. Arenas, the percentage of students scoring at or above proficiency on the state math test tripled from 3.2% to over 11%; after our second year with Ms. Arenas, the percentage almost tripled again to 30%.

 Ms. Arenas continues to improve her practice and drive her success forward.
 She believes that the more she knows about her students, the better she can adapt her teaching to their needs.
 To that end, she is currently pursuing a PhD in Special Education so that she can better adapt and differentiate her instruction to meet the needs of every student.

-During the 2016-2017 school year, Ms. Arenas participated in PowerMyLearning’s Family Playlists Pilot.
+During the 2016-2017 school year, Ms. Arenas launched PowerMyLearning’s Family Playlists in her classroom.
 Using Family Playlists, she strengthened student-teacher-family relationships while also driving student mastery and social-emotional learning.
-Click here to learn more about the innovation.